Muhammad Jalaluddin Sayeed

-Muhammad Jalaluddin Sayeed (1 December 1920 - 17 September 2005) was a Pakistani maritime sailor and industry veteran who was the founding director of Neptune Orient Lines (NOL), a Singapore-based shipping company.
+Muhammad Jalaluddin Sayeed (1 December 1920 - 17 September 2005) known as MJ, was a Pakistani maritime sailor and industry veteran who was the founding director of Neptune Orient Lines (NOL), a Singapore-based shipping company.
 He had vast experience as a maritime sailor.

-Biography
+Early life and education

-Early life
+Muhammad Jalaluddin Sayeed was born in December 1920 in Hyderabad to Dr. Lateef Sayeed and Mahmooda Begum.
+Dr. Lateef Sayeed was the secretary of the Indian National Congress of Hyderabad state, a journalist, and friend to Rabindranath Tagore, to the Nizam of Hyderabad, to Mahatma Gandhi and to Jawaharlal Nehru.

-Sayeed was born in December 1920 in Hyderabad, Deccan.
-His father, Dr. Lateef Sayeed, was the secretary of the Indian National Congress of Hyderabad state, a journalist, and friend to Rabindranath Tagore, to the Nizam of Hyderabad, to Mohandas Karamchand Gandhi and to Jawaharlal Nehru.
-Syed Mohammad Ahsan, the Chief of Naval Staff of the Pakistan Navy from 1966 to 1969, was his first cousin.
+Sayeed, along with his first cousin S. M. Ahsan, left their hometown in 1936 to board the Indian Mercantile Marine Training Ship, HMIS Dufferin, which sailed from Bombay Harbour.
+At the end of 1938, Sayeed passed out in first place of his batch of deck cadets, while Ahsan came in first place.